jsfaint/gen_tags.vim/README.md

 2. `gen_gtags.vim`

     GNU Global support, this script can be used indenpendently.
+Use if_cscope interface in Vim.

 ##Commands
 * `:GenCtags`<br/>